Printed Books vs eBooks Statistics, Trends and Facts [2024]

 • Despite trends towards digitalization, a 2021 survey revealed that 68% of younger readers (18 to 29-year-olds) in the U.S. prefer print books.

-• Between 2021 and 2023, the average price gap between eBooks and hardcovers on Amazon increased by 75% in favor of eBooks.
+• Between 2021 and 2024, the average price gap between eBooks and hardcovers narrowed by 47.5% (or $1.90) in favor of hardcovers, significantly reducing the difference in cost.

 Paper books vs eBooks statistics show print is here to stay!